1980 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it seems to focus on patients not using certain cholesterol medications like PCSK9 inhibitors or high-intensity statins.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the treatment Penn Med Healthy Heart Program for high blood pressure and high cholesterol?
+What evidence suggests that the Penn Med Healthy Heart Program is effective for improving blood pressure and cholesterol?

 Who Is on the Research Team?